 - Watch the clock.
-The timetable for reviewing small cell applications is tight – 60 days for a new attachment to an existing pole, 90 days for new attachment on a new utility pole.
-The municipal staff can can reset the clock if an application is incomplete, but that determination must be made within 10 days of receiving the application.
+The timetable for reviewing small cell applications is 60 days for a new attachment to an existing pole, and 90 days for new attachment on a new utility pole.
+The clock can reset only if an application is incomplete, and that determination must be made within 10 days of receiving the application.

 - Spell everything out.
-The FCC order mandates that cities make their requirements for small cell applications clear and available in advance.
-It also says the city must put in writing any restrictions intended to protect public safety, aesthetics, or community character.
+The FCC order mandates that cities make requirements for small cell applications clear and available in advance.
+It also says the city must put any restrictions in writing that are intended to protect public safety, aesthetics, or community character.

 - Be fair.
 The order forbids discrimination among wireless providers.
-Requirements and fees must be the same for two companies doing the same kind of work in a similar setting.
+Requirements and fees must be the same for all companies doing the same kind of work in similar settings.

 The FCC order removes many obstacles that, in some cities, had interfered with smooth and timely small cell deployment.
 Yet, there are still several key points that telecom and broadband managers should make sure their staff members understand.
 Here are three:

 - Keep an eye on the calendar.
 To take full advantage of the Third Report and Order’s provisions, a modernized digital system for joint use management is critical.
-Such a system should track each application and alert the user when it’s time for the next step.
+Check out the Alden One platform.